 Through field observations, PITF estimates that Sound Transit is using photoelectric "beam" passenger sensors above the eight doors on twenty of the first 62 rail cars to be put into service and then extrapolates to all the cars on all runs during a service day.
 This way of counting passenger rail boardings is standard in the U.S. transit industry.
 Following further revisions, numbers similar to the above will be Sound Transit's official report on passengers served provided to the public and U.S. Government.
 Sound Transit's quarterly ridership reports to the public are posted here.

-compiles boarding and exiting counts of customers at stations.
-One year
+boarding and exiting counts of customers at the various light rail

 Station boarding & exit data recv'd May 2013: Feb.
 5, 2011 to Feb.
 17, 2012 Feb.
 18, 2012 to Feb.
 15, 2013

 Using the data for Summer 2012 and Fall-Winter 2012-13, the drop from the light rail summer ridership high can be observed at the station level.
 The largest drops occur at both ends of the line, Westlake Center and the Airport, and at Stadium Station.
 Ridership actually rose a bit at Beacon Hill and Mount Baker, probably because of student ridership.

 When all the stations are in view and clustered into geographic groupings, as below, the seasonality of ridership is evident, although the patronage at the five residential neighborhood stations in Seattle between and including Beacon Hill to Rainier Beach shows no seasonality and ongoing growth.